-While we are committed to rigorous fundamental and applied research we are also thrilled that we have a unique opportunity to educate a new generation of Mechanical Engineers, well prepared and ready to contribute, enhance and help shape a fast changing technological society.
+While we are committed to rigorous fundamental and applied research, we are also thrilled to have a unique opportunity to educate a new generation of Mechanical Engineers, preparing them to contribute, enhance and help shape a fast changing technological society.
 We strive hard to instill in our students and researchers a heightened sense of ethics that we consider of paramount importance in strengthening and safeguarding their personal and professional integrity.

 The Mechanical Engineering Department at UMBC is one of five Engineering departments residing within the College of Engineering and Information Technology.
 We offer an undergraduate program leading to a B.S. degree in Mechanical Engineering and graduate M.S. and Ph.D. programs that also lead to respective degrees in Mechanical Engineering.
-Graduate certificate programs in Mechatronics Systems Design and in Computational Fluid Dynamics are also offered.
+A graduate certificate program in Computational Fluid Dynamics is also offered.
 Although not integrated into the curriculum, applied experiences are facilitated through the UMBC’s Shriver Center and through direct internship placements with our industrial partners in the greater Baltimore-Washington DC region and across the country.

 Our undergraduate program enjoys full accreditation granted by the Accreditation Board of Engineering and Technology (ABET) through periodic on-site visits and reviews.
-We offer a comprehensive curriculum to our undergraduates that exposes our students to the rigor of the fundamentals of science, math and engineering while also providing exciting hands on experiences through a well thought out sequence of design course and design realization experiences.
-Our faculty, many of whom are inventors with several licensed patents, are truly leading by example in cultivating innovation and entrepreneurship as important competency components for our students.
+We offer a comprehensive curriculum to our undergraduate students that exposes them to the rigor of the fundamentals of science, mathematics and engineering while also providing exciting hands-on experiences through a well thought out sequence of design course and design realization experiences.
+Our faculty, many of whom are inventors with licensed patents, are truly leading by example in cultivating innovation and entrepreneurship as important competency components for our students.

 It is with pride that we look at our students’ professional successes in academia, research and industry.
-Upon graduation, a good number of our students enter into graduate schools for M.S. and Ph.D. studies with fellowships and scholarships at prestigious universities such MIT, Berkeley, University of Michigan, University of Wisconsin, Georgia Tech, Stanford and others.
-The majority of our students graduate having already secured highly competitive jobs with the local and national industries.
+Upon graduation, a good number of our students enter into graduate schools for M.S. and Ph.D. studies with fellowships and scholarships at UMBC and other prestigious universities.
+The majority of our graduates have secured highly competitive jobs with the local and national industries.
 A high percentage of our students who take the Fundamentals of Engineering (FE) Exam pass it at rates higher than those of our peers and neighboring programs.
-Several of our graduates have advanced through their employer hierarchy and assumed leadership positions with an impressive record of accomplishments.
+Many of our graduates have made significant advances in their careers with impressive records of accomplishment and assumed leadership positions in their professions.

 It is truly remarkable and gratifying to be a part of such a dynamic and vibrant program.
-We are delighted that you are visiting our website.
-We are confident that our site offers answers to many of your questions while also offering informative and substantive presentation of our faculty, staff and student’s accomplishments.
+We hope that you would enjoy exploring our website, highlighting achievements of our students, staff, and faculty.
 In case you are left with any unanswered questions and/or in need of additional information on any subject, please feel free to contact our main office (see contact information under the About us tab) and speak with our staff and/or faculty at any time.
-Of course, scheduling a visit with us will possibly give you the most accurate first hand experience on the breath and depth of our program.
+Of course, scheduling a visit with us will possibly give you the most accurate first-hand experience on the breadth and depth of our program.

-In closing, I would like to welcome you to our site and look forward to facilitating the growth of your relation with us through our education and/or research programs.
+In closing, I would like to welcome you to our site and look forward to facilitating the growth of your relation with us through our education and research programs.